TimothyBritt/elixicon/README.md

 ### Try It In the Shell for Hacking and Profit

-Alternatively, if you'd like to tinker with the tool in the shell, you can close this repository:
+Alternatively, if you'd like to tinker with the tool in the shell, you can clone this repository:

 ```shell
   git clone https://github.com/TimothyBritt/elixicon.git